-August 17, 2022
+August 11, 2022

-The rail industry is working hard to keep a limited number of trains running despite upcoming strike days, but passengers are being reminded that some parts of the country will have little or no rail services.
+The Rail Delivery Group is warning passengers that some parts of the country will have little or no rail services during next week's industrial action.

-Thousands of specially-trained and fully qualified back-up staff will again step in during the walkout to keep vital services running for those who need them.
+It says "thousands of specially-trained and fully qualified back-up staff" will step in during the walkouts to keep essential services running.

-Repeated coordinated strike action by the RMT and TSSA unions will create severe disruption for passengers with only about a fifth of services running on around just half of the network on Thursday 18 and Saturday 20 August.
+Repeated coordinated strike action by the RMT and TSSA unions will mean only about a fifth of services running on approximately half of the network on Thursday 18 and Saturday 20 August.
 Passengers are asked to only travel by train if it is absolutely necessary, allow extra time and check when their last train will depart.

+The timetable for Thursday 18 August is set to be published on Sunday 14 August, while the timetable for Saturday 20 August will be available on Tuesday 16 August.
 Passengers are also advised that there is likely to be some disruption in the early morning of the day after each strike - Friday 19 August and Sunday 21 August - as workers return to duties.
 There will also be disruption on Friday 19 August due to a strike on the London Underground.

-The 24-hour walkout will affect: Avanti West Coast, c2c, Chiltern Railways, CrossCountry, East Midlands Railway, Greater Anglia, Great Western Railway, GTR (including Gatwick Express), Hull Trains, LNER, London Northwestern, London Overground, Northern, Southeastern, South Western Railway, TransPennine

-Express, West Midlands Trains, Heathrow Express and Stansted Express.
+The 24-hour walkout will affect: Avanti West Coast, c2c, Chiltern Railways, CrossCountry, East Midlands Railway, Greater Anglia, Great Western Railway, GTR (including Gatwick Express), Hull Trains, LNER, London Northwestern, London Overground, Northern, Southeastern, South Western Railway, TransPennine Express, West Midlands Trains, Heathrow Express and Stansted Express.